Hernia (All Types) Surgery: Everything You Need to Know

 • Type of surgery (open vs laparoscopic)

-• Hospital location
+• Hospital and surgeon fees

-• Post-surgery care
+• Post-surgery care and medications

 Insurance and Financial Assistance